HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 In FHIR R5, there are four channel types which were common enough to be defined in the specification (additional channel types can be defined externally).
 In this Implementation Guide, we define those same channel types; additional channel definitions may be defined by other implementations or Implementation Guides.

+#### Deciding On Channel Type

+Both the FHIR specification and this guide rely on the definitions of a reduced set of channel types.
+While the specification allows for additional channel type definitions, the included set attempts to cover the majority of common use cases.
+Below is some guidance for implementers to consider when selecting a channel type.

+##### REST-Hook

+The FHIR standard makes extensive use of the RESTful model.
+Given the popularity of REST and widespread adoption, most implementers should assume REST-hook as the 'default' channel type.
+In general, REST-based systems are well-supported (e.g., tooling, infrastructure, documentation, etc.), and will present the lowest bar for implementation.

+##### Websocket

+Websockets are unique in the pre-defined channel types in being the only channel that does not require the client to have an endpoint.
+Due to this property, the websocket channel is very useful for clients where creating an endpoint would be difficult or impossible (e.g., mobile clients, web-based clients, etc.).

+##### Email

+The Email channel is the only channel that could contest REST in non-FHIR implementations.
+That said, Email communication is often high-latency and is typically used for communication to individuals - not applications.
+Email channels are particularly useful in the context of these non-application use cases, such as public health notifications.
+For example, if a public health agency does not have the ability or desire to build a custom RESTful solution (e.g., creating and maintaining an endpoint to receive notifications, as well as software to consume those notifications), it is straightforward to map notifications to email addresses or aliases.

+##### FHIR Messaging

+FHIR Messaging is a mechanism defined to allow for non-RESTful communication between FHIR servers and clients.
+One common use case is when connectivity is an issue (e.g., remote sites that batch all communications when connections are available).
+This channel defines how to integrate topic-based subscriptions with the FHIR Messaging model.

+##### Custom Channels

+For use cases that are not well-met by any of the predefined channels, the Subscriptions Framework allows for custom channel definitions.
+Some examples of scenarios where custom channels may be applicable include:
+* requirements for reliable (guaranteed) delivery (e.g., message queues)
+* implementations using other communication protocols (e.g., protocols specific to a cloud-based provider)
+* implementations using a non-standard serialization format

 #### REST-Hook

 To receive notifications via HTTP/S POST, a client should request a subscription with the channel type of `rest-hook` and set the endpoint to the appropriate client URL.
 Note that this URL must be accessible by the hosting server.